-- Articulate the definition of quality and performance improvement and explain how quality fits into the bigger picture of rural hospitals. - Adapt your learning on surveys and accreditation to prepare and lead your hospital through a successful regulatory inspection. - Articulate and complete mandatory external data reporting requirements. - Describe best practices related to determining and driving quality and performance improvement in your hospital. - Recognize and differentiate good health care data. - Analyze, abstract and evaluate health care data. - List, compare and adapt patient safety tools in your hospital. - Employ and exercise risk management techniques in your hospital. - Select and employ patient and family engagement and emergency management tools and techniques. - Describe the role of quality and performance improvement specific to medical staff functions. - Distinguish and adapt quality infection prevention plans in your hospital. - Articulate population health promotion and continuum of care activities needed in your hospital, to adapt to the changing health care reimbursement structure.
+- Define of quality and performance improvement. - Explain how quality fits into the bigger picture of rural hospitals. - Prepare to lead your hospital through a successful regulatory inspection armed with current information on surveys and accreditation. - Outline approaches to complete mandatory external data reporting requirements. - Describe best practices related to determining and driving quality and performance improvement in your hospital. - Differentiate beneficial vs not beneficial health care data that should be used to analyze and drive performance improvement. - Analyze health care data reports for the purpose of educating executive team, physicians, frontline staff and board of directors. - Adapt patient safety tools in your hospital. - Employ risk management techniques in your hospital. - Employ patient and family engagement and emergency management tools and techniques. - Describe the role of quality and performance improvement specific to medical staff functions. - Adapt quality infection prevention plans in your hospital. - Articulate population health promotion and continuum of care activities needed in your hospital, to adapt to the changing health care reimbursement structure.